Tia-Koenig/T1A3-TerminalApplication/README.md

 1. Run the start_application script by typing ./start_application.sh into the terminal
 2. Select one of the following options, start, which will install all required gems and start the application. -h which will install all required gems as well as prompt you with the Help message. -a which will install all required gems and display a list of all the recipes. quit which will exit the script.

-Design help documentation which includes a set of instructions which accurately describe how to use and install the application.

-You must include:
-- steps to install the application
-- any dependencies required by the application to operate
-- any system/hardware requirements

-# **Provide full attribution to referenced sources (where applicable).**

 # **Source Control Links**